Klipper3d/klipper/docs/Config_Reference.md

 latch_pin:
 #   ST_CP pin.
 This parameter must be provided.
 #chip_count:
 #   Sets the number of connected shift registers.
-THe default value is 1.
+The default value is 1.
 ```

 ## TMC stepper driver configuration